Monday, 10 April 2023

 Rail was extensively used in earlier times

-We reached the highest point of the road.
-Here there were signs describing the volcanoes around the horizon.
+We reached the highest point of the road where signs described the volcanoes around the horizon.

-We scooped around the crater rims of ancient volcanoes to eventually arrive near Chivey, the capital of the Caylloma province in the Arequipa region.
-The town is located at about 3,600m so we were still panting and lacking in energy but that of course was compensated for by our enthusiasm and excitement at the possibility of seeing the condors, the largest flying bird.
+We scooped around the crater rims of ancient volcanoes to eventually arrive near Chivay, the capital of the Caylloma province in the Arequipa region.
+The town is located at about 3,600m so we were still panting and lacking in energy but that of course was amply compensated by our enthusiasm and excitement at the possibility of seeing the Andean Condor, one of the largest flying birds in the world.

 We passed some stunning land formations and strange rock strata